raspberrypilearning/durham-quiz/en/quiz1/question_16.md

 legend: Question 16 of 24
 ---

-You use this script to control what happens when the player clicks on a sprite:
+A project uses this script to control what happens when a player clicks on a sprite:

 ```blocks3
 when this sprite clicked